 Journaling is crucial for any personal growth endeavor, and digital detoxes are the perfect time to double down on your journaling habit.

-Take your digital detox as an opportunity to meditate, think about your life, and mentally prepare the next steps.
+Take your digital detox as an opportunity to meditate, think about your life, and mentally prepare for the next steps.

 More face-to-face interactions and personal challenges